The Difference Between Medical Negligence And Medical Malpractice

 - Careless medical errors in taking or transcribing patient health histories; or

-- Failing to attend to attend to potentially dangerous conditions in a medical facility that could harm patients.
+- Failing to address potentially dangerous conditions in a medical facility that could harm patients.

-In essence, medical negligence is anything a healthcare worker, provider, or institution does, or does not do, that puts a patient at an unreasonable risk of harm.
+So, medical negligence is anything a healthcare worker, provider, or institution does that puts a patient at an unreasonable risk of harm.

 Overview of Medical Malpractice

 Medical malpractice is a type of negligence.
-In other words, virtually all acts of malpractice constitute negligence, but not all instances of negligence amount to malpractice.
+In other words, virtually all acts of malpractice involve negligence, but not all instances of negligence amount to malpractice.

-First and foremost, malpractice refers to the wrongful actions of a licensed professional.
-We speak of legal malpractice, accounting malpractice, architectural malpractice, and medical malpractice, but not restaurant server malpractice, motivational speaker malpractice, or grocery clerk malpractice.
+Malpractice refers to the wrongful actions of a licensed professional.
+For example, there is legal malpractice, accounting malpractice, architectural malpractice, and medical malpractice.
+However, there is no restaurant server malpractice, motivational speaker malpractice, or grocery clerk malpractice.

-Professionals have special duties to uphold and abide by the standards of their professions.
-The duty owed by doctors and other licensed healthcare providers consists of the standard of care, which stands for the quality of medical care that a reasonable, qualified provider would deliver in a particular health setting.
+Professionals have special duties to uphold and follow the standards of their professions.
+The duty owed by doctors and other licensed healthcare providers includes the standard of care, which stands for the quality of medical care that a reasonable, qualified provider would deliver in a health setting.

-The standard of care can vary from location-to-location and specialty-to-specialty.
-For example, the standard of care owed to a patient experiencing a heart attack may be different for a cardiac surgeon at a university health center than for a family medicine practitioner in a small town.
+The standard of care can vary from location to location and specialty to specialty.
+For example, the standard of care that a patient experiencing a heart attack needs may be different for a cardiac surgeon than for a family medicine practitioner.

-In a nutshell, medical malpractice constitutes a licensed medical professional’s failure to meet the standard of care in treating a patient.
+In a nutshell, medical malpractice is a licensed medical professional’s failure to meet the standard of care required to treat a patient.

-The vast majority of cases of malpractice constitute negligence, because on the whole, doctors and other licensed medical providers want and try to deliver standard-of-care-level treatment to their patient.
-That is, they do not intend to do their patients harm, but instead make careless or reckless mistakes that result in the patient receiving substandard care.
+The vast majority of malpractice cases constitute negligence because, in general, licensed medical providers aim to deliver standard-of-care-level treatment to their patients.
+In other words, they do not intend to harm their patients.
+Instead, they make careless or reckless mistakes that result in the patient receiving below-standard care.

 Some examples of medical malpractice may include: